In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - ½ cup black rice

-- 1 green or red fresh chile (such as jalapeño or serrano) (optional)
+- 1 organic jalapeño or other fresh chile (optional)

-- Sesame dressing base (coconut aminos - toasted sesame oil)
+- Sunbasket sesame dressing base (coconut aminos - coconut vinegar - toasted sesame oil)

 - 2 wild albacore tuna steaks (about 5 ounces each)